 If you’re refinancing then your valuation can make all the difference.
 If your valuation comes in low then the Loan To Valuation Ratio (LVR) will be higher, which may mean that you’ll need to pay Lenders Mortgage Insurance.
 This reduces the amount of equity that you can access and increases the cost associated with setting up your mortgage!

-So what should you do if you
+So what should you do if you receive a low valuation?

 Find out why the valuation was low

 The main reason that valuations come in low is that the valuer didn’t find any comparable sales to support the value that you estimated.

 However, there could be another reason.
 Some banks allow you to see a copy of the report, which can help you to work out why you didn’t get the value that you expected.